elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It varies; there are advantages to both ways that JavaScript must consider.
-Recursion commonly gets utilized because it is easier to build and more 'elegant' than iterative methods.
-Remember that anything done in recursion may also get done iteratively, although there is usually a performance penalty with recursion.
+  <div><strong>Interview Response:</strong> It varies; there are advantages to both ways that we must consider.
+We commonly use recursion because it is easier to build and more 'elegant' than iterative methods.
+Remember that anything done in recursion has an alternative iterative approach, but we should use caution with our approach because there is usually a performance penalty with recursion.
 However, depending on the situation at hand, that performance disadvantage may be negligible — in which case, recursion makes sense.
 With recursion, you also have the extra benefit of making your code more understandable to other programmers, which is always a plus.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Iterative vs. Recursive<br /><br />